chuckmeyer/cfn-safeset/README.md

 # cfn-safeset

-Scan CloudFormation ChangeSets for replacement actions on stateful resources
+Scan CloudFormation ChangeSets for actions that impact stateful resources.
+You scan either a live changeset via API or as an exported flat file.

 ```
 cfn-safeset -h